opalkonrad/copernicus_proxy/README.md

 sudo apt install python3.7
 ```

-and pip can be installed using:
+and pip for Python 3.7 can be installed using:

 ```
 sudo add-apt-repository universe